Generic Name: prenatal multivitamin (pree-NATE-al muhl-tee-VYE-ta-min)

 If OVERDOSE is suspected:

-Store prenatal multivitamin at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
+Store prenatal multivitamin at room temperature.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep prenatal multivitamin out of the reach of children and away from pets.

 - If you have any questions about prenatal multivitamin, please talk with your doctor, pharmacist, or other health care provider.